Wonwoo: Fashion and ambassadorships

 In November 2022, Wonwoo was announced as the new sole model for South Korean cosmetic brand Huxley.
 In June 2023, Wonwoo made his first appearance on the cover of Japanese fashion magazine Men's Non-no, alongside Seventeen member DK.
 The pair would go on to be featured in other issues cataloguing their fashion.
 He would again be featured on the cover for the magazine's July 2024 issue alongside Jeonghan, in promotion of This Man.
 In September 2023, Wonwoo attended British luxury fashion house Burberry's opening of their new pop-up store in Seoul.
 He then attended the brand's 2025 Autumn/Winter fashion show at London Fashion Week in February 2025.

 In March 2024, Wonwoo attended an event for luxury suitcase brand Rimowa in Seoul.
 In April, he was announced as the new global model for South Korean cosmetic brand The Face Shop.
 In June, Wonwoo, alongside Seventeen members S.Coups and Vernon, became the new global brand ambassadors for Chitato, an Indonesian snack brand under Indofood.
 In December, he was selected as the newest brand ambassador for Japanese optical brand Jins Eyewear.

 Philanthropy

 In March 2019, Wonwoo donated his personal items for auction by Nabiya Cat Shelter, an animal shelter in Seoul.
 He again donated items for their 2022 auction drive.

 Personal life

 Wonwoo lives in Seoul with bandmate Mingyu.
 He enjoys video games, frequently hosting livestreams of games via Weverse.
 He is a fan of South Korean esports team T1.

 Military service

-In March 2025, Pledis Entertainment announced that Wonwoo would be enlisting in the South Korean military on April 3, following Seventeen's 2025 fan meeting in Incheon.
-He began his enlistment on that day.
+On March 5, 2025, Pledis Entertainment announced that Wonwoo would begin his mandatory military service on April 3, after Seventeen's fan meeting in Incheon.
+He began serving as a social service worker on that date.